caspiankeyes/Hyperion/README.md

 </div>

-> **Note:** Due to proprietary collaboration protocols and active NDA agreements with institutional partners and Echelon Labs, full resources, methodologies, and interpretability tooling are only available via private governance channels.
+> **Note:** Due to proprietary collaboration protocols and active NDA agreements with institutional partners and Echelon Labs, full resources, private community access, and interpretability tooling are only available via private governance channels.

 ## 📑 Overview